clayrisser/dotstow/README.md

 # dotstow

-> manage dotfiles with stow
+> manage dotfiles with git and stow

 ## Install